Magyartanulas/magyartanulas.github.io/postpositions.md

 **IMPORTANT NOTE**

-Postpositions cannot be used with standalone pronouns, you have to attach the personal pronoun suffix instead.
+Postpositions cannot be used with standalone pronouns, such as `én`, `te` or `ő`.
+Instead, the postposition gets a possessional suffix to indicate who or what it is referring to.

 * István sat next to me.
   * ~~István én mellé ült.~~